 International and multilingual keyword research is an ongoing process.
 Don’t set your keywords and forget about them.
 Stay vigilant, monitor performance, and adapt your strategy as market dynamics change.

-Mastering Multilingual and International Keyword Research – FAQ
+Multilingual and International Keyword Research – FAQ

 Why is conducting international SEO keyword research crucial for businesses targeting diverse regions and languages?